-The REOC is located in the Seminar Room at the Regional Administrative Centre, 17250 Yonge Street in the Town of Newmarket.
+The REOC is located in the York Region Annex located at 17250 Yonge Street in the Town of Newmarket1.

 Should the situation dictate that the Regional Administrative Centre cannot be used for the REOC, the alternate location is the EMS building at 80 Bales Drive East, Town of East Gwillimbury.